 2. Paper Beads.
 Slice and roll paper beads from telephone book pages to create unique fashion jewelry.

 3. Cutting Mats.
 Need an impromptu cutting mat?
 Try using an old telephone book to protect surface and keep the craft knife from being damages.

-4. DIY Phonebook Wallet.
+4. Origami Wallet.
 Fold a wallet in just a few moments using pages from the phone book.

 7. Pen Organizer.
 Stacks of telephone book pages are cut, folded and glued together to make a great organizers for pens, pencils and other small office supplies.

 8. Flower Press.
 No need to purchase a flower press when old phone books work just as well.

 9. Secret Hiding Space.
 Hardback books are generally used to make hollowed out hiding spaces for valuables.
 However, because of the size, phone books can be used just as well.